eltharynd/OnePacerr/README.md

 #### 🐔 Base Operation

-If your files are nicely named and organized and if Plex has all the metadata, you can safely leave these as false (true) or not declare them at all:
+If your files are nicely named and organized and if Plex has all the metadata, you can safely leave these as true (default) or not declare them at all:

 ```bash
 # 🐔 BASE CONFIG WHEN YOUR LIBRARY IS ALREADY WELL ORGANIZED